-- 35.1 The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019. - 35.2 'Upskirting' is where someone takes a picture under a persons clothing (not necessarily a skirt) without their permission and/or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+35.1 The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019.

+- 35.2 'Upskirting' is where someone takes a picture under a persons clothing (not necessarily a skirt) without their permission and/or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence.
-Anyone of any gender, can be a victim.
+Anyone of any gender, can be a victim. - 35.3 Any reports made about upskirting should be dealt with as a safeguarding issue and the Academy's safeguarding procedures should be adhered to.